sean9999/dev-db/README.md

 - 5433
 - 6379

-... or you may change `docker-compose.yml` to expose different port numbers.
+... or you can change `docker-compose.yml` to expose different port numbers.

 #  Getting Started